 Sonnets 153 and 154 also remain to some extent problematic.
-Even though they are categorized thematically with the Dark Lady Sonnets, their function differs somewhat from most of those poems.
+Even though they are categorized thematically with the "Dark Lady Sonnets," their function differs somewhat from most of those poems.

-Sonnet 154 offers a mere paraphrase of Sonnet 153; thus, they reveal identical messages.
-Both final sonnets are dramatizing a similar theme, which is a complaint of unrequited love.
+Sonnet 154 offers a mere paraphrase of sonnet 153; thus, they reveal identical messages.
+Both final sonnets are dramatizing the similar theme, which is a complaint of unrequited love.
 Those two final sonnets then dress the complaint in the garb of mythological allusion.
 The speaker engages the power of the Roman god Cupid along with that of the goddess Diana.
 The speaker thereby retains a safe distance from his emotions.
 He likely hopes this distancing will free him from the tyranny of his lust in order to restore him to a blessed balance of heart and mind.

-In the lion’s share of the Dark Lady Sonnets, the speaker has been monologuing directly to the woman, and he makes it abundantly obvious that he means for her to hear what he is expounding.
+In the lions’s share of the "Dark Lady Sonnets," the speaker has a been monologuing directly to the woman, and he makes it abundantly obvious that he means for her to hear what he is expounding.
 Obversely, in both final sonnets, he is no longer addressing the woman.
 He mentions her; however, instead of speaking to her, he is speaking about her.
 He is using the structural tactic to demonstrate his withdrawal from the woman and her drama.

 © 2020 Linda Sue Grimes